Raindrops on roses and whiskers on…PUPPIES! You get the picture, these are a few of our favorite things.

 We can not stress enough how important treats are when rewarding good behavior.
 You should bring treats everywhere you go!
 Use them not only for rewarding good behavior, but also for going into the crate, and socialization to people and kids.
 Use them for socialization when your dog gets startled by loud and unusual things like city noises, trucks, buses, etc. We recommend a high-value (really yummy) soft treat that is easy to break into really small pieces!

-- These Beef Jerky Treats are our go-to training treat.
-Dogs love them, they are healthy (all USA beef) and a good value — a 60 ounce bag is less than $16.
+• These Beef Jerky Treats are our go-to training treat.
+Dogs love them, they are healthy (all USA beef) and a good value — a 60 ounce bag can be $20 or less if they are on sale at Costco.
 They are also easy to break up, and don’t make your hands smell too much!

 POOP BAGS